turingschool/front-end-curriculum/projects/linked-list.md

 ### Phase Four: The Project Strikes Back

-- Add a "Clear Read Bookmarks" button.
+- Add a "Clear Read Bookmarks" button which clears all the read bookmarks when clicked.
-- The user should to be able to add a URL that isn't valid.
+- The user should **not** to be able to add a URL that isn't valid.

 ## Rubric